freesewing/freesewing/markdown/org/docs/patterns/waralee/cutting/en.md

 <Note>

-You can cut the Pocket and backPocket out of a lining fabric if you prefer but this with only be needed if you deviate from the recommended main fabrics.
+You can cut the Pocket and backPocket parts out of a lining fabric if you prefer but this will only be needed if you deviate from the recommended main fabrics.

 </Note>